State Network DHT - Development Update #2

 previous development update here: State Availability - GetNodeData DHT Approach (dev update) - #5 by pipermerriam

 Another development update for the ongoing work to build out the State Network DHT for on-demand retrieval of the Ethereum State.
-We have a very early draft of a specification for this network available here: [WIP] Add first draft of state network spec by pipermerriam · Pull Request #54 · ethereum/stateless-ethereum-specs · GitHub
+We have a very early draft of a specification for this network available here: [WIP] Add first draft of state network spec by pipermerriam · Pull Request #54 · ethereum/portal-network-specs · GitHub

 Design Goals